hoelzro/lua-repl/README.md

   * Be extensible through polymorphism and plugins.

   * Abstract away I/O, so you can run this REPL on the command line or in your own event loop and expect the same behavior.

+# Building

+  * You need Luadoc (http://keplerproject.github.com/luadoc/) installed to build the documentation.

+  * You need Telescope (http://telescope.luaforge.net/) installed to run the tests.